cdlib/eschol-ui/README.md

 ### Authoring Styles

-Component CSS is constructed by nesting selectors
-CSS selectors are constructed as CSS classes using a modified form of the [BEM method](https://css-tricks.com/bem-101).
+Component CSS is constructed using a modified form of the [BEM method](https://css-tricks.com/bem-101).
 While BEM typically recommends the naming of all elements, elements within the UI library are sometimes not named.
 Instead, they are selected with a matching "type" selector, as long as they are child HTML elements within the component (see simple example below).

+Parent selectors are named as classes; never as IDs.

 Child selectors are often nested within parent selectors using Sass nesting.